-The second floor of this building is currently being renovated to add several offices, a large meeting area, two classrooms, and two bedrooms for visiting volunteers.
+The second floor of this building is currently being renovated to add several offices, a large meeting area and classrooms.

 Preschool, tutoring building

-This section of the main building houses two rooms for the preschool program and an office which is also used for tutoring and teaching Romanian classes.
+This section of the main building houses two rooms for the preschool program and an office.

 Outside the preschool building is a playground area which has a slide, two double swings and a courtyard.

-This separate building includes an office for staff working with the teen program, plus a large meeting room for teen and elderly club meeting, and a small kitchen.
+This separate building includes a large meeting room equipped with exercise equipment for the Special Needs Club, an office and a small kitchen.

 Shop and garden